Fluid Creep in Critically ill Patients: Time to Sop the Flood

 My research has demonstrated that Starling’s law is wrong on both of its forces and is the reason why good physicians are being misled into giving too much fluids during shock management.
 The discovery of the hydrodynamics of the porous orifice tube akin to capillary provide the correct replacement for the wrong Starling’s law [4,5].
 The tree branching law corrects 2 widely received misconceptions on the capillary circulation [6].

-Volumetric overload (VO) or fluid creep (FC) inflicts critically ill patients during fluid resuscitation for shock management.
+Volume overload (VO) or fluid overflow (FC) occurs during fluid resuscitation for shock treatment in critically ill patients.
 It is an iatrogenic condition.
-Most VO or FC starts by a flood in which large fluid volume is infused in a short space of time.
+Most cases of VO or FC begin with flooding, where a large amount of fluid is injected in a short period of time.
 It is of two types: Type 1 is induced by sodium-free fluids and is characterized by acute severe dilutional hyponatraemia of <120 mmol/l for which the TUR syndrome is an example, and Type 2 is induced by sodium-based fluids and presents as ARDS.
 VO presents initially with a cardiovascular shock that is mistaken for one of the well-known shocks and gets wrongly treated with further volume expansion [7,8].
 The magnitude of VO or FC is shown in figures 1 and 2.
 Table 1 shows that VO or FC is most significant factor in the patho-etiology of the TUR syndrome and ARDS.
 Table 2 summarizes the clinical picture of the conditions.
 Table 3 shows the biological patients’ data and changes of serum solutes and therapy outcome.
 The first report on ARDS documented VO or FC of 12-14 litres ic dead patients [9].
 A recent huge, multi-center prospective study on ARDS document fluid retention or VO or FC of 7-10 liters in surviving ARDS patients [10].

 Also, my discoveries have demonstrated that both types have an effective lifesaving therapy using hypertonic sodium therapy (HST) of 5% NaCl and 8.4% NaCo3 [11].
 This HST should be given instantly, rapidly, and adequately as early as possible in the course of the illness immediately after suspecting the diagnosis.
 By the end of this HST that lasts one hour giving less than one liter, the patient sheds urine of 4.5-5 Liters of the fluid that was retained in his body.
 This massive urinary output should not be replaced by further fluid creep.
 The response to HST on correcting serum osmolality and sodium with matching remarkable clinical improvement is shown in figure 3 [Figure1-4].